Qiskit/qiskit-addon-cutting/INSTALL.rst

     for Python 3.11.
   - The entanglement forging tool requires PySCF, which does not support Windows.

-In each case, one method that is guaranteed to work is to use the toolbox within Docker (:ref:`Option 3`).
+In each case, one method that is guaranteed to work is to :ref:`use the toolbox within Docker <Option 3>`.
 Other methods include:

   - Users on Apple's M series of chips may wish to install an x86 version of Python.
 For instance, `conda
     <https://docs.conda.io/en/latest/miniconda.html>`__ users can run
     ``CONDA_SUBDIR=osx-64 conda create -n x86_venv python=3`` to
-    create a virtual environment that uses Python compiled for the x86 instruction set (at the cost of performance due to emulation).
+    create a virtual environment that uses Python compiled for the x86 instruction set.
+No matter the installation method, there is a performance cost due to emulation.
   - Advanced Windows users may wish to attempt to install PySCF using the `Windows Subsystem for Linux
     <https://learn.microsoft.com/en-us/windows/wsl/install>`__.
 If